Adopting a new approach to teaching is never easy.

 - 7 Unique Flipped Classroom Models — Which is Right for You?
 A deeper look into some of the unique models of how a teacher can invert a class.

-- How Can I Convince My Colleagues that Flipping the Classroom Is a Good Idea?
-A look at some of the most common reasons and goals for inverted classrooms, to help you make the case that flipping will be right for your colleagues.
+- What Are The Benefits of the Flipped Classroom?
+A look at some of the most common advantages of inverted classrooms, so you can make the case that flipping will be right for your school.

 Beyond these conceptual challenges, however, there is another equally vexing hurdle that catches many first-time flippers off guard: